Jiquipilco

 Jiquipilco Municipality is one of the municipalities of the State of Mexico in Mexico.
 It is north of the Toluca Valley, part of the region consisting of the southern and western slopes of Cerro La Catedral, which has a concentration of speakers of the Otomi language.
 It is about 40 km from Toluca, the state capital.
-The name is a corruption of Nahuatl “Xiquipilli”, meaning “the place of saddlebags”.
+The name is a corruption of Nahuatl “Xiquipilco”, meaning “in the saddlebags”.
 Jiquipilco is situated on the transversal volcanic axis that crosses Mexico in an area surrounded by lakes and volcanoes.
 This portion is called "Anahuac”.

 Municipal seat

 The town had a population of 1,880 as of the 2005 INEGI census.
 It lies at an elevation of 2,657 meters above sea level.

 History

 Jiquipilco came under Otomí rule ca. 1274 and developed into a locally powerful town.
 The Franciscans arrived in 1552 to evangelize the area and gave the already existing village the name of Juan de las Huertas for its abundance of fruit trees (huerta being Spanish for "orchard"), but its current name is San Juan Jiquipilco.
 The village was officially proclaimed by the Spanish on March 6, 1593.